Barnum Queen at Ringling Brothers and Barnum and Bailey Circus

 from Sparks Circus

-from Ringling Brothers and Barnum and Bailey Circus
+from Ringling Bros. and Barnum & Bailey Circus

 from Carl Hagenbecks Tierpark (Neue Pferdemarkt)